 Dummies Guide to Copyright for Photographers – Ok.
 You are a photographer (or other creative artists, it matters not).
 What does matter is that YOU create something new when you work.

 When you create that NEW something it’s your creation, your product, your baby, your thing.
 You want to protect your product from other people taking advantage of you.
-So what is that I see lots and lots of new and established photographers and other creative artists saying things like:”
+So why is that I see lots and lots of new and established photographers (in some case very established) and other creative artists saying things like: